kubermatic/docs/content/kubeone/master/architecture/operating-system-manager/_index.en.md

 ### OperatingSystemConfig

 Immutable resource that contains the **actual configurations** that are going to be used to bootstrap and provision the worker nodes.
-It is a subset of OperatingSystemProfile, OperatingSystemProfile is a template while OperatingSystemConfig is an instance rendered using OperatingSystemProfile, MachineDeployment and flags provided at OSM level.
+It is a subset of OperatingSystemProfile.
+OperatingSystemProfile is a template while OperatingSystemConfig is an instance rendered with data from OperatingSystemProfile, MachineDeployment, and flags provided at OSM command-line level.

 OperatingSystemConfigs have a 1-to-1 relation with the MachineDeployment.
 A dedicated controller watches the MachineDeployments and generates the OSCs in `kube-system` and secrets in `cloud-init-settings` namespaces in the cluster.
-Machine Controller then waits for the bootstrapping and provisioning secrets to become available.
-Once they are ready, it will extract the configurations from those secrets and pass them as `user-data` to the machines that it's going to provision.
+Machine Controller then waits for the bootstrapping- and provisioning-secrets to become available.
+Once they are ready, it will extract the configurations from those secrets and pass them as `user-data` to the to-be-provisioned machines.

 For each MachineDeployment we have two types of configurations, which are stored in secrets:

-1. **Bootstrap**: Configuration ussed for initially setting up the machine and to fetch the provisioning configuration.
+1. **Bootstrap**: Configuration used for initially setting up the machine and fetching the provisioning configuration.
 2. **Provisioning**: Configuration with the actual `cloud-config` that is used to provision the worker machine.

 ![Architecture](/img/kubeone/master/operating-system-manager/architecture.png?classes=shadow,border "Architecture")